FEPS Awards $50,350 in Fall 2023 Teacher Classroom/Staff Grants! 15 District Teachers/Staff receive grant funding!

 The following are grants with community partners:

-My Book Day – All 1st Grade ($5,000): This grant provides funding in support of a citywide celebration, which takes place in April at Eden Prairie High School.
-At this event, all first grade students receive a personalized library card and their choice of a high-quality hardbound book, selected from a collection of six books they have been reading throughout the year.
-This event includes small-group reading by celebrity readers, such as police officers, fire fighters and military personnel in uniform; school board members; and other community volunteers.
-This grant is in partnership with the Eden Prairie Noon Rotary
+My Book Day This grant provides funding in support of a citywide celebration, which takes place in April at Eden Prairie High School.
+At this event, all first grade students receive their choice of a high-quality hardbound book, selected from a collection of six books they have been reading throughout the year.
+This event includes high school students promoting the importance of reading to the first graders.
+This grant is in partnership with the Eden Prairie Noon Rotary. $4000.00

-School Supplies – All grades ($2,800) This grant provides school supplies for the start of the school year, for all students who register as needing supplies through People Reaching Out to People (PROP).
-Last year, 550 total K-12 students were served, and items can be purchased by PROP which are not commonly donated.
+School Supplies This grant provides school supplies for the start of the school year, for all students who register as needing supplies through People Reaching Out to People (PROP).
+Last year, over 500 total K-12 students were served, and items can be purchased by PROP which are not commonly donated.
 It is important to their young clients, especially middle and high school students, to start the school year successfully.
-This grant is in partnership with PROP Food Shelf
+This grant is in partnership with PROP Food Shelf. $2700.00